toniecee/alx-zero_day/0x03-git/README.md

-This readne is in 0x03-git folder
+This readme is in 0x03-git folder